derickwarshaw/universal-react-app-starter/README.md

 - The server side with node, express, React & Webpack.

 ### Building
-To build & run invoke the following commands:
+To build invoke the following commands:

 ```
   npm install